latticexyz/mud/guides/introduction.md

 This is the most notable difference between this architecture and existing ones like the [Diamond pattern](https://eips.ethereum.org/EIPS/eip-2535).
 It is possible because state is encapsulated in separate components contracts with individual write access.

-When a component value is changed, the update is registered on the World contract (via `registerComponentValueSet`).
+When a component value changes, the update is registered on the World contract (via `registerComponentValueSet`).
-This causes the World contract to emit an event (`ComponentValueSet`), which can be used by clients and indexers to mirror the entire World state.
+This causes the World contract to emit an event (`ComponentValueSet`), which clients and indexers can use to mirror the entire World state.

 ## Network